IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - Copy (3).md

 ![banner](./lab1-media/media/image1.jpeg)

+**Duration:** 90 mins

+Need support?

+  - **Kevin Postreich** - kevinlp@us.ibm.com

+  - **Yi Tang** - yitang@us.ibm.com

 ## Introduction to IBM WebSphere Automation

 [<span class="underline">IBM WebSphere Automation</span>](https://www.ibm.com/cloud/websphere-automation) focuses on delivering value to existing WebSphere Application Server (WAS) environments by helping administrators reduce the cost, effort and risk of addressing common vulnerabilities, automating tasks and remediating capacity incidents.

 It removes manual toil so that your team can spend more time innovating while minimizing the cost of extending the life and maximizing the ROI of your WebSphere investments.

+In conversations with customers, the same three concerns repeatedly come up.
+Organizations must keep their IT estate secure, compliant amd resilient to disruption, they must keep it running optimally, and they must reduce costs and maximize ROI.

 WebSphere Automation helps organizations gain visibility, operational efficiencies, and cost savings quickly by extending the life of WebSphere investments and giving teams time to focus on unlocking new value and fixing the imbalance of pure maintenance versus innovation tasks.
 It provides the following benefits: